neondatabase-labs/neon_local/README.md

 ## What is Neon Local?

 Neon Local is a proxy service that creates a local interface to your Neon cloud database.
-It supports two main use cases:
+It supports three main use cases:

 1. **Connecting to existing Neon branches** - Connect your app to any existing branch in your Neon project
 2. **Connecting to ephemeral Neon branches** - Connect your app to a new ephemeral database branch that is instantly created when the Neon Local container starts and deleted them when the container stops
+3. **Offline mode with local PostgreSQL** - Work completely offline with a local PostgreSQL instance that syncs with your remote Neon database

 Your application connects to a local Postgres endpoint, while Neon Local handles routing and authentication to the correct project and branch.
 This removes the need to update connection strings when working across database branches.